Print On Demand Fulfillment

 If you have a lot of items, you can use a spreadsheet to import them all at once.
 Download a sample spreadsheet.
 Your spreadsheet needs to be saved as a CSV file and should have these columns:

 Product Name, Your SKU, print_sku, print_url, Printer Name

 Follow these instructions to import your spreadsheet.
 When matching the columns in your import template, use metadata|print_sku and metadata|print_url for your print details.

 2. Turn on automatic sync

 Once your items are all added to Order Desk, you want them to automatically sync into your orders as they are added or downloaded.
 The inventory setting that does this is enabled on stores when a print on demand integration is added, but double check your store.

 Click on Store Settings in the left sidebar.
-Under the Inventory Settings section, Automatically Sync Details With Inventory Items should be checked.
+Under the Inventory Settings section, Add Inventory Details to Order Items should be checked.